 2016 - : PhD researcher GIStorical Antwerp-project

 In their 2014 History Manifesto Guldi and Armitage provide a passionate argument for the huge societal relevance of historical data and long-term analysis, when combining new digital ways of data-analysis with in-depth historical contextualization of these data.
-This is precisely what GIStorical Antwerp II aims to do: creating a spatial digital infrastructure, which not only integrates a large amount of historical data informing us on the urban past, but also allows a rapid social contextualization of data by using a Geographical Information Systems (GIS).
+This is precisely what GIStorical Antwerp II aims to do: creating a spatial digital infrastructure, which not only integrates a large amount of historical data informing us on the urban past, but also allows a rapid social contextualization of data by using a Geographical Information System (GIS).
 The PhD project will both contribute to the realization of GIStorical Antwerp II and serve as a test case of the new infrastructure.
-I will work closely together with dr. Iason Jongepier and Mrs. Ellen Janssens.
+I will work closely together with dr. Iason Jongepier and Mr. Ric Janssens.

 Realizing GIStorical Antwerp II requires the following steps: